-Consolidating your debt means combining all or some of your existing loans, credit card balances or other borrowings into a single product.
-While it may seem strange to manage your debts by shuffling them around and possibly taking out another financial product in the process, this can potentially help you to take control of your finances if you manage it carefully.
+Debt consolidation involves combining all or some of your existing loans, credit card balances or other debts into a single place.
+Although it may seem like a strange idea to manage your debts by shuffling them around and possibly taking out another financial product in the process, debt consolidation can potentially help you to take control of your finances, if managed carefully.

-With one consolidated debt, you would only have to make one repayment each week, fortnight or month and you would only have one set of fees to pay (if any).
-This may be appealing if you’re currently managing multiple repayments and paying multiple fees across a number of debts.
-However, it’s important to also compare the interest rate or fees that you’ll be charged under the new, consolidated loan, to ensure you don’t end up worse off.
+One advantage of debt consolidation is that you only have to make one repayment and you would only have one set of fees to pay (if any).
+This may make it easier to manage your repayments.
+However, it’s important to compare the interest rate and fees that you’ll be charged under the new, consolidated product you are considering.